 We place a lot of value in this approach, which extends into how we actually monitor our product.
 If you have ever navigated to the bottom of www.checklyhq.com, you may have seen a link to our public production dashboard.
 This shows you Checkly checks running against app.checklyhq.com.

-These are a mixture of API and browser checks we use to verify the status of key API endpoints and site transactions.
+These are a mixture of API and synthetic-browser checks we use to verify the status of key API endpoints and site transactions.
 Think 'login', 'navigation to settings page', 'create check' etc.

 Public dashboards on Checkly show checks belonging to a set of tags.
 The checks shown here are a subset of the checks running against production.
 Among the checks you do not see are, for example, the ones for reported security vulnerabilities.
 There is also a similar set of checks running against our staging environment.